-- Rule of Symbolism: God's Divine Punishment is based on the premise that no one should bare any menace towards God, if so, punishment will apply.
+- Rule of Symbolism: God's Divine Punishment is based on the premise that no one should bear any hatred towards God - if so, punishment will apply.

 - Superpower Lottery: The function of God's Divine Punishment is to force anyone who bears any ill will towards her to lose consciousness.
 It also has an unlimited area of effect - people watching news broadcasts on the opposite side of the world were also affected.

 - I Am Not Left-Handed: She makes it look like her hammer is the source of her wind manipulation, but it really comes from her cross.

 - Jerkass: Invoked.
 If she acts like a dick, people will feel hostile towards her.
 If they bear hostility towards her, then Divine Punishment will fall upon them.

 - Obviously Evil: Completely intentional on her part, since her God's Divine Punishment causes people who feel hostile towards her to be deprived of oxygen.

 - One Woman Army: By making them feel hostile toward her, God's Divine Punishment took out most of Academy City's security instantly.

 - She Cleans Up Nicely: The concept art indicates that behind all those metal piercings she uses to intentionally disfigure herself, she's described as having a "virgin-like" face.

 - The Smurfette Principle: Though it's not as egregious as most other examples given that there's only four members.

 - Sort of justified, it's the Roman Catholic Church, after all.